Jessica Campbell, Kori Cheverie breaking barriers for female coaches in NHL

 Cheverie’s marathon to the NHL bench has taken a different path.

-Her own CWHL career ended in 2016, and in 2019 the New Glasgow, N.S., native jumped to assistant coach on the Canadian women’s team.
-She also became the first woman to be a full-time coach of a U Sports men's team as an assistant for the Metropolitan Rams from 2016 to 2021.
+Her own CWHL career ended in 2016, and in 2019 the Nova Scotia native jumped to assistant coach on the Canadian women’s team.
+She also became the first woman to be a full-time coach of a U Sports men’s team as an assistant for the Metropolitan Rams from 2016 to 2021.

 The 36-year-old is a member of the NHL coaches association in the female coaches program launched in 2020 and it’s through that program she caught the attention of Pittsburgh Penguins head coach Mike Sullivan.